Treaty of Pontotoc Creek: Renegotiation and Pontotoc Creek

 A Chickasaw delegation assigned to explore the new Chickasaw territory west of the Mississippi stalled removal, much to Jackson's distress, for another two years.
-They returned to the Mississippi Chickasaw and said that the new land was unacceptable for their people.
+They returned to the Chickasaw and said that the new land was unacceptable for their people.
 The Senate refused to ratify the Franklin treaty and the Chickasaw refused to leave their territory in Mississippi.
 For two additional years, the Chickasaws remained in Mississippi.
 Increasingly, however, the resolve of the Chickasaw people began to wane due to increasing numbers of non-Chickasaw squatters on Chickasaw lands and the passage of Mississippi state laws which challenged Chickasaw self-governance.
 In 1832, the Chickasaw National Council agreed to meet with John Coffee to negotiate a land transfer treaty.
 On October 20, 1832, during a meeting at the Council House on Pontotoc Creek, Chickasaw leaders signed a treaty allowing for the sale of Chickasaw lands within the state of Mississippi, in exchange for the surveying of new lands in the west.

-The preamble written by the Chickasaw chiefs read:
+The preamble written by the Chickasaw mincos read:

 The Chickasaw Nation find themselves oppressed in their present situation, by being made subject to the laws of the States in which they reside.
 Being ignorant of the laws of the white man, they cannot understand or obey them.
 Rather than submit to this great evil, they prefer to seek a home in the west, where they may live and be governed by their own laws.
 And believing that they can procure for themselves a home, in a country suited to their wants and condition, provided they had the means to contract and pay for the same, they have determined to sell their country and hunt a new home.
 The President has heard the complaints of the Chickasaws and like them believes they cannot be happy, and prosper as a nation, in their present situation and condition, and being desirous to relieve them from the great calamity that seems to await them, if they remain as they are - He has sent his Commissioner General John Coffee, who has met the whole Chickasaw nation in Council, and after mature deliberation, they have entered into the following articles...